mistring/hilton/README.md

 - It checks the Room database for a query match
 - If found, the Geolocation results are displayed on the Home Screen
-- If not found in the database ("lcoal cache"), then the network API is called for the given query.
+- If not found in the database ("local cache"), then the network API is called for the given query.
 Upon return of the API call, its results get persisted to the Room database, then shown on the Home Screen (UI).

 The Home Screen also has a History button, which navigates to a History Screen  (a flat list of items from the database).